 Dear patients of Beacon Hill Dental,

-On Thursday, May 14, 2020, Beacon Hill Dental will be open, accepting patients and booking appointments for all dental procedures.
+Beacon Hill Dental is open and accepting patients and booking appointments for all dental procedures.

 As we move forward, we want to assure all our patients that your safety and health is our top priority.
 The following changes have been made: